graphql/graphiql/packages/monaco-graphql/README.md

 ## Usage

-For now, we use `language` id of `graphqlDev` until we can ensure we can dovetail nicely with the official `graphql` language ID.
+For now, we use `language` id of `graphql` until we can ensure we can dovetail nicely with the official `graphql` language ID.

 To use with webpack, here is an example to get you started: